-- His/her progress is reviewed formally every term in reading, writing and maths. - At the end of each key stage (i.e. at the end of year 2 and year 6) all children are formally assessed.

-- Children will have personal outcomes on their SEND Child Profile which will be reviewed, and a future plan made. - The progress of children with an EHCP is formally reviewed at an Annual Review, with all adults involved with the child's education. - If an Interim Review is needed this is planned for. - The SENDCo will also check that your child is making good progress within any individual work and in any group that they take part in through Learning Walks and regular monitoring. - The Engagement Model is used to assess children who aren't accessing subject-specific learning and who are working below the level of the National Curriculum.
+- His/her progress is reviewed formally every term in reading, writing and numeracy. - At the end of each key stage (i.e. at the end of year 2 and year 6) all children are required to be formally assessed. - Children will have personal outcomes on their SEND Child Profile which will be reviewed, and a future plan made. - The progress of children with a statement of SEND/ EHC Plan is formally reviewed at an Annual Review, with all adults involved with the child's education. - If an Interim Review is needed this is planned for. - The SENDCo will also check that your child is making good progress within any individual work and in any group that they take part in through Learning Walks and regular monitoring. - The Engagement Model is used to assess children who aren't accessing subject-specific learning and who are working below the level of the National Curriculum.